GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2023-10-10-ivohiboro.md

 </figure>
 {: style="text-align: center;"}

-*Figure 2: Plot session in the savanna with Jacqueline, Nala and Fenitra looking at specimens (left) and seeking shade  (right).*
+*Figure 2: Sampling session in the savanna with Jacqueline, Nala and Fenitra looking at specimens (left) and seeking shade  (right).*
 {: style="text-align: center;"}
 <br>